Monthly Archives: April 2013

-This delicate spring soup of leeks and asparagus tastes even better if made a day ahead.
-It’s a light first course for a festive spring holiday meal (Easter or Passover), or as an everyday kind of soup served with sandwiches or wraps.
+This delicate leek and asparagus soup tastes even better if made a day ahead.
+It’s a light first course for festive spring holiday meals (Easter or Passover), or as an everyday kind of soup served with sandwiches or wraps.

 Combining blueberries, raspberries or strawberries, and greens results in a burgundy beverage that’s as tasty is it is pretty.
 If you’re not using anything frozen in this, you may want to serve over a couple of ice cubes.
 Adapted from Wild About Greens.

 Here’s a pleasing combination for a green smoothie — kale and pineapple, with the added cleansing benefit of cucumber.
 Prepare to be refreshed and hydrated!
 This makes about two 12-ounce servings.
 Photos by Hannah Kaminsky.

 An apple a day really does keep the doctor — and dentist, away.
 Just one a day, or at least 5 a week, will help you get the full benefits of this common fruit.
 One apple has only 100 calories or less, 5 grams of fiber, no sodium or fat and are 5% protein.
 The […]

 Julia B. Greer, MD, MPH, an epidemiologist whose work focuses on pancreatic, ovarian, and breast cancers, contributed this discussion of how to protect yourself from breast cancer with antioxidants.
 Antioxidants are substances that may protect cells from damage caused by the unstable molecules known as free radicals.
 Damaging free radicals can come from many sources: […]